-Tharagay House functions as a halfway house offering a step-down programme for those clients that need longer care to facilitate the transition from early recovery to long-term change.
-In addition, we specialise in relapse prevention and relapse intervention.
-How to stop a slip going into freefall.
+Tharagay House functions as a halfway house offering a step-down programme for those clients that need residential care to facilitate the transition from early recovery to long-term sustainable recovery.
+In addition, we specialise in relapse prevention and relapse intervention – how to stop a slip going into freefall.
 Our programme is unique in that it caters for residents who are needing both direction and some free time for those looking at reintegrating into society.
 We provide the opportunity to practise new skills in a safe and nurturing environment.

 Tharagay House has been in existence for over 20 years, transitioning from its humble beginnings as a 6-bed facility to one of the leading experts in extended treatment care.
 Our programme continues to evolve to offer the best affordable care and to be the benchmark extended treatment facility in South Africa.